omnai-project/OmnAIView/ARCHITECTURE.md

 **We don't have a backend in this repository**

-In the application multiple backends can be connected.
-You will understand later how.
+We intend to connect multiple backends as datasources.
+The concept of how these connections are handled is explained later.
 Important is that the electron app itself is not the backend, it only communicates with backends written in other repositorys.

 **The end application will run on the user laptop as an executable NOT in the browser**

 ### Components

-This includes all components used in the end-application, this does not only include the end-application components itself.
+This chapter presents all system elements used in the end-application further refered to as "components".

+**Note**: This does not refer to Angular components or UI-specific modules.
+Instead, the term “components” here refers to infrastructural and functional parts of the system

 **Components**: